pSnehanshu/snehanshu-blog/_posts/2020-03-11-svelte-basic-tutorial.md

 ```
 ![](/assets/post-images/svelte-tutorial/Screenshot from 2020-03-11 17-31-06.png)

-Now that we have the knowledge of basic Svelte, I would insist you to head over to
+Now that we know basic Svelte, I would insist you head over to
-the official tutorial to learn the rest of Svelte.
+the [official tutorial](https://svelte.dev/tutorial) to learn the rest of Svelte.

 Thanks for your time.